Democrito/repositorios/Maths/summation/readme.md

-# 16 bit epsion adder.
+# 16 bit epsilon adder.

 **Successive sums for any number.**